 Aisse is a photographer from Brazil.
 He’s an avid birdwatcher.
 And the birdlife of Brazil inspires his photography.

-His photos are alive with the tropical colours of the rainforest.
+His photos are alive with the tropical colors of the rainforest.
 If you look through his work, you can feel the energy and almost hear the birdsong.
 He uses a tight composition so you can study the details of every bird.
 The portfolio is beautiful and fascinating.

 Jess is a young photographer from Canada.
 But despite his age, he is already making waves in the wildlife photography world.
 He has already won several awards, including the BBC Wildlife Photographer of the Year.